Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 ### USDC: Why We Use It

-While the entire trading happens on the Hyperliquid network, we use USDC on Arbitrum for deposits and withdrawals.
+While the entire trading happens on the **Hyperliquid network**, we use USDC on Arbitrum for deposits and withdrawals.

 **USDC (USD Coin)**
 - A stablecoin pegged to the US Dollar